Returning Students

 Year Round Residence

-• It’s flexible.
-Stay on-campus during the summer or apply to sublet to another eligible UBC student.
-It’s your choice.
+• Option to sublet: During the summer you have the option to stay on campus or apply to sublet to another eligible UBC student.

 Year Round Residences